How to use MicroK8s with Juju

 microk8s.kubectl describe pods -n testing mariadb-k8s-0

-The output is too voluminous to include here.
+The output is too large to sensibly include here.
 See the upstream documentation on different ways of viewing cluster information.

 To remove all traces of what we’ve done in this tutorial, use the following commands:

-juju kill-controller -y -t 0 mk8s microk8s.reset sudo snap remove microk8s sudo snap remove juju
+juju kill-controller -y -t 0 micro microk8s.reset sudo snap remove microk8s sudo snap remove juju

 That’s the end of this tutorial!